27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \Delta u_1 = \delta_1D_h - \delta_{i, \perp}\zeta_t. \end{align} \]

 Here $D_h$ is the divergence on hexagons and $\zeta_t$ is the vorticity on triangles. $\delta_{i, \perp}$ denotes the central difference quotient in the $\mathbf{j}_1-$direction.
-This applies to this one
+For this one has

 \[ \begin{align} -\delta_{i, \perp}\zeta_t &= \frac{\sqrt{3}}{d}\left(\zeta_{t, l} - \zeta_{t, u}\right). \end{align} \]